lenseswaenen/lenseswaenen.github.io/_posts/2021-11-11-megatombike2021-aftermath.md

 We managed to find a team that uses nearly all the money and still scores no points.
-This result could also be achieved with a MILP solver, and by selection all riders with no points, and then sorting them from expensive to cheap and take the 15 most expensive.
+This result could also have been achieved without a MILP solver, and by selection all riders with no points, and then sorting them from expensive to cheap and take the 15 most expensive.

 # Closing thoughts

 As the bottleneck is in the quality of predicting scores (when combined with knapsack), perhaps I should consider building a machine-learning model to predict scores?
 Or perhaps apply a cool Bayesian rating system like Trueskill to the cycling data?
-Maybe this can be inspiration for extending Trueskill, which can handle both individual competition as team competition with the cycling-typical hybrid, where riders have both individual and team goals, which can sometimes be [conflicting](https://www.cyclingnews.com/news/dutch-tactics-gone-wrong-in-womens-road-race-at-the-world-championships/).
+Maybe this can be inspiration for extending Trueskill, which can handle both individual competition as well as team competition, but not a hybrid.
+The hybrid one is very typical in modern cycling where riders have both individual and team goals, which can sometimes be [conflicting](https://www.cyclingnews.com/news/dutch-tactics-gone-wrong-in-womens-road-race-at-the-world-championships/).

 -----